Sutolix/fale_mais/README.md

 - [NodeJs](https://nodejs.org/en)
 *******

 First download or clone the files from the repository on the machine you want to run on.
-Inside the main directory of the repository you downloaded, run the following command:
+Inside the main directory of the repository you downloaded, run the following command in the terminal (or in PowerShell if you are on Windows and so prefer):
 > ###### Attention: please make sure you have installed NodeJs on your machine and that it is working.

 ``npm install``